-Working remotely has been on the uptick in the United States, well before the coronavirus pandemic forced employees from every sector and city to turn their homes into temporary offices.
+Working remotely has been on the uptick in the United States, well before the pandemic forced employees from every sector and city to turn their homes into temporary offices.
 According to the Federal Reserve, the share of the labor force that works from home tripled during the past 15 years.
-Despite this growing movement, many people still find themselves unsure of how to work from home effectively as COVID-19 forces them to work from their kitchen tables and guest bedrooms, all while kids, pets, other working family members and the chaos of life echoes in the background.
+Despite this growing movement, many people still find themselves unsure of how to work from home effectively, especially as kids, pets, other working family members and the chaos of life echo in the background.

 2. Establish a routine that resembles your office days.